 It is of particular importance to minimize these characteristics especially for long distance networking, as they can negatively impact functionality.
 Furthermore, our fiber optic cable connectors are manufactured of superior quality materials, delivering reliability that you can depend on.

 Another popular Optical Cable Connector that Fiber Savvy supplies is the Corning UniCam Fiber Connector.
 This widely implemented Fiber Connector can be installed in about 45 seconds without consumables and offers best-in-class optical performance as a field-termination solution; additionally, the high-precision ceramic ferrule multimode connectors guarantee a 0.1 dB typical/0.5 dB maximum insertion loss per connector pair for exceptional network productivity.

 Our Fiber Connector Types Include:

 - SC Fiber Connector are push-pull connectors.
 These fiber cable connectors are the most common choice for fiber to the home (FTTH) applications for datacom and telecom.
 GBIC modules also require this connector type.

-- LC Fiber Connector are a type of push and pull connector similar to the SC connector, only this optical cable connector has a locking tab.
+- LC Fiber Connector are a type of push and pull connector like the SC connector, only this optical cable connector has a locking tab.
 There is a smaller ferrule employed within this connector, making it popular for high density data applications.
-The LC connector is considered by some to be the replacement of the SC connector.
+Some considers the LC connector to be the replacement of the SC connector.